 Backflow preventer – this is an anti-siphon tool that stops water from your system being reintroduced into your local water supply.
 This is important because a water supply needs to be contaminant free.

 Main Line – this is the pipe or pipes that deliver the fluid to your sprinklers.
 It is important to the whole system because, if there is a break or a blockage in the mainline, the whole system will fail.

 Shutoff Valve – like any water appliance (dishwashers and washing machines are common household appliances), you need a way to shut down the water supply.
 This part does just that and is needed in all irrigation systems.

 Zone Lines – these are pipes that transport the water from the mainline into each other zone of your system.

 Sprinkler Zone – this is a group of sprinklers that are meant to cover a zone in your garden to ensure adequate water makes it to your plants.

 Valves – these open and shut to allow water to enter each zone.

-Controller – this is essential the tool that controls the whole system.
+Controller – this is essential to the tool that controls the whole system.
 It sends a command to each zone’s valve when it comes time to close or open.
-These are often programmable so each zone can be wet at a different time if you wish.
+These are often programmable, so each zone can be wet at a different time if you wish.